penwern/curate-documentation.github.io/docs/documentation.markdown

-To resolve this, you will need to generate a JSON manifest of checksums for your ingest content before you perform your SFTP upload, and then perform manual ingest integrity verification once it is complete. [*See Manual Ingest Integrity Verification for more information.*](#manual-ingest-integrity-verification)
+To resolve this, you will need to generate a JSON manifest of checksums for your ingest content before you perform your SFTP upload, and then perform manual ingest integrity verification once it is complete.
+See [Manual Ingest Integrity Verification](#manual-ingest-integrity-verification).

 <div class="tip"><span class="mdi mdi-information-outline"></span><span>
 mission control features powerful uploading capabilities, as